FrtZgwL/FreeSpeechABM/README.md

 that I explored here suggests that a deliberating group can become polarized and inaccurate when the truth is censored.
 Here, Mill is correct.
-But it also suggests that censoring falsehoods is neither harmful (contra Mill) nor helpful to our epistemic ends.
+But it also suggests that censoring falsehoods is neither harmful (contra Mill) nor conducive to our epistemic ends.
 Furthermore, according to the model, arbitrarily silencing a group of agents barely detracts from our epistemic ends as long as this group is not huge.
 Even if the group is huge the effect is small.
 According to this model,